beeminder/uvi/README.md

 ## TODO LIST

 1. Better CSS so it doesn't look so ugly (Bootstrap?)
-2. Link to jump to the bottom
+2. Link to jump to the bottom (or top-post the whole thing)